Universal Gets 5-Year Lego Movie Deal

 Despite plenty of success, the franchise has seen some disappointment in recent years.
-Specifically, The Lego Ninjago Movie and The Lego Movie 2: The Second Part failed to perform at the box office.
+Specifically, The Lego Ninjago Movie and The Lego Movie 2: The Second Part failed to perform at the box office, and we’re wondering if we’ll see LEGO during the next Academy Awards season.
 This caused a potential Lego Batman sequel to be axed.
 So, the future of the franchise remains uncertain, though hopeful with Universal as their new distributor.

 Image via Warner Bros.

 The Future Of Lego Storytelling

 The Lego franchise has proven that its mode of creation is unlimited.
 There are so many stories to tell through its unique means.
 Their films automatically target children and families.
 However, they still manage to harness a unique brand of comedy that’s appealing to the masses.
 Donna Langley, a Universal chairman, said that they’re excited about the partnership due to how the brand is “constantly evolving,” which allows for plenty of “creativity in storytelling.”